JensNeirynck/Pazaak/README.md

 For our first year assignment we needed to make the game Pazaak.
 Pazaak is a card game situated in the Star Wars universe.
 First we needed to make a console application and later a JavaFX version using the same underlying code.
 Below you can also find a video gameplay of our version of the game.
-At the moment the game uses a local database connection so if you would want to try the game yourself you can send me an email at jensneirynck@hotmail.com and I will send the database SQL script.
+At the moment the game uses a local database connection so if you would want to try the game yourself you can send me an email and I will send the database SQL script.

 ## Team